Dylan0888/Dylan0888/README.md

 Calm, adaptable, and detail-oriented, I’m actively seeking a junior or graduate developer role where I can grow within a JavaScript/React tech stack while continuing to build real-world projects.

-### Learning Goals

-- Build more detailed and complex frontend web applications with a strong focus on performance, accessibility, and user experience.
-- Expand my backend knowledge to become a full-stack developer, integrating APIs, databases, and server-side logic into my projects.
-- Incorporate cloud technologies to deploy, scale, and manage applications using modern cloud platforms.
-- Use my knowledge of the Cloud and AI to incorporate into projects where they add real value, such as data-driven insights and intelligent user interactions.
-- Grow through hands-on development, real-world projects, and collaboration with other developers.

 ### Programming Languages

 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)